je-wi/terence/README.md

 | Phormio | phi0134004.xml | Phormio.xml | P. Terentius Afer.
 Phormio (P. Terenti Afri Comoediae, ed.
 R. Kauer; W. M. Lindsay; O. Skutsch, 1958).
 (0134: 004) |

 ## Files and folders
 - data: Folder for the XML files and the statistics in CSV format (tab-delimited).
+The XML files of the six plays are not part of this repository.
 - functions.php: Some separated functions.
 - phi5_readTerenceSpeakers.php: Counts words:
   - from the author